Submit your questions for The Pindown: A Detroit Pistons Podcast

 It’s mailbag time.
-For this week’s recording of The Pindown: A Detroit Pistons Podcast, we have DBB’s salary cap expert Kyle Metz joining the show

-Send in your questions now for us to answer this week’s episode.
+Send in your questions now for Wes and Blake to answer this week on The Pindown: A Detroit Pistons Podcast.
 Please submit your question to the comments section here or on Twitter to @TheRealWesD3 and/or @blakesilverman.

-Join us Thursday evening as we recap the past week of Pistons basketball.
-Can we expect another trade in the immediate future?
-What names are available that are a good fit?
-With the imminent return of Cade Cunningham (and potentially Monte Morris), how will the rotation look?
+Join Wes and Blake Thursday evening as we recap the past week of Pistons basketball.
+With the trade deadline only a week away, will we see another move?
+How can the Pistons build off their recent win over the Western Conference power Oklahoma City Thunder?

 The podcast will be uploaded to all audio platforms Friday morning.